Lawrence County adds one new positive case

 28 percent are ages 65 or older.

-In nursing and personal care homes, there are 16,774 resident cases of COVID-19, and 2,966 cases among employees, for a total of 19,740 at 649 distinct facilities in 47 counties.
-Out of the total deaths, 4,331 have occurred in residents from nursing or personal care facilities.
-A county breakdown can be found hereOpens In A New Window.
+In nursing and personal care homes, there are 16,850 resident cases of COVID-19, and 2,986 cases among employees, for a total of 19,836 at 649 distinct facilities in 47 counties.
+Out of the total deaths, 4,332 have occurred in residents from nursing or personal care facilities.

 (0) comments